apollographql/apollo-client/docs/source/api/react-apollo.md

 import { MockedProvider } from "react-apollo/test-utils";
 ```

-The Mocked provider is a test-utility that allows you to created a mocked version of the `ApolloProvider ` that doesn't send out network requests to your API but rather allows you to specify the exact response payload for a given request.
+The Mocked provider is a test-utility that allows you to create a mocked version of the `ApolloProvider ` that doesn't send out network requests to your API but rather allows you to specify the exact response payload for a given request.

 The `<MockedProvider />` component takes the following props: